GalaChain/sdk/docs/authorization.md

 }).signed(userPrivateKey);
 ```

+### DTO operation name

+Providing explicit operation name in `dtoOperation` field in DTO is a way to improve security.
+It prevents from using the DTO as a parameter for a different operation that is was supposed (either by accident or man-in-the middle attack).

+The `dtoOperation` name must contain the exact method name as is used by calling the chain (like: `TransferToken` or `GetPublicProfile`).
+It is optional for single signature calls, but required for multisig.

 ### Signing the transaction payload

 Client side it is recommended to use `@gala-chain/api`, or `@gala-chain/cli`, or `@gala-chain/connect` library to sign the transactions.